ashish-019-hash/aj-aws-card-demo/playbook-github/cobol-program-analysis-prompt-template.md

 ### Input You'll Receive:
 You will be getting a COBOL program name along with the prompt.
 - Codebase will be available in the `00.phase-1-input` folder
-- Related documents will be available in the `01.phase-1-output` folder
+- Extracted details will be available in the `01.phase-1-output` folder

 ### Output You'll Generate
 Comprehensive migration documentation with these sections: